Daylily-Zeleen/GDScript-Formatter/README.md

 ## Editing Preferences

 You can edit GDScript Formatter's behavior through the preferences file.
 Preferences are stored as a Godot resource located in `res://addons/gdscript_formatter/format_preference.tres`.
 Double click the file from Godot and you can change whether files are formatted on save, the gdformat command, line length, shorcut, and other values.

+## Others

+If this plugin can help you, please consider to [buy me a coffee](https://afdian.net/a/Daylily-Zeleen), I would try my best to release more plugins and maintain old plugins.